HoyongJeong/liquidScint/README.md

 ```bash
 $ root scripts/DrawHist.C
 ```
-The script draws histograms of time distribution.
+The `scripts/DrawHist.C` script draws histograms of time distribution.
 The time is when photons are detected by PMT. t = 0 is when the primary particle is shot.
-An image file will be written if you execute the `DrawHist.C` script:
+An image file `hists.png` will be written if you execute the script:
 ![hists](./assets/hists.png)
 - First pad: MC truth time spectrum of Cerenkov photons
 - Second pad: MC truth time spectrum of scintillation photons
 - Third pad: MC truth time spectrum of all photons
-- Fourth pad: Cerenkov histogam on all histogram
+- Fourth pad: Cerenkov histogam overlapped on all histogram

-## Development Guid
+## Development Guide
 1. If you want to change material property?
 Go to the line 139 of src/LSDetCon.cc
 2. If you want to change surface property?
 Go to the line 91 of src/LSDetCon.cc
 3. If you want to edit ntuple structure?
 Go to the line 31 of src/LSRunAct.cc